Scille/parsec-cloud/libparsec/crates/zstd/README.md

 lead to the wrong implementation being used by mistake while being hard to detect (this has already happened when generating test data !).

-Finally features cannot be enabled for transitive dependencies, this is an issue when using `wasm-pack test` on `libparsec_platform_storage` (given a feature must be passed to `libparsec_zstd`, but only `libparsec_types` depends on it so it cannot be done from `libparsec_platform_storage`).
+Finally, features cannot be enabled for transitive dependencies, this is an issue when using `wasm-pack test` on `libparsec_platform_storage` (given a feature must be passed to `libparsec_zstd`, but only `libparsec_types` depends on it so it cannot be done from `libparsec_platform_storage`).